Michelin Primacy MXM4 ZP tire

 Well Below Average

 In wet conditions, the Michelin Primacy MXM4 ZP provides reliable traction and good hydroplaning resistance.
 The tread design effectively evacuates water, giving you confidence during rainstorms.
 Most drivers will appreciate the predictable wet weather behavior.
-Within its category, it stands out as one of the top performers for wet traction and hydroplaning resistance.
+Compared to others in its category, it delivers stronger wet traction and hydroplaning resistance than most of the competition.

 Ride Comfort and Noise Level